-The 2017 New Zealand Superbike Championships kick-off in Christchurch this weekend to begin the battle to find the nation's best racers across half a dozen bike categories.
+The 2017 New Zealand Superbike Championships kick-off in Christchurch this weekend to begin the battle to find the nation's best bike categories.

 The four-round affair begins at Mike Pero Motorsport Park (formerly Ruapuna Raceway), on the outskirts of Christchurch, this Saturday and Sunday.

 Most attention will be on the premier superbike class, where last season's national champion Sloan Frost is among those favoured to win.

 But the Wellington man was unable to retain his pre-nationals Suzuki Series crown, the three-round competition wrapping up on the public streets of Whanganui's famous Cemetery Circuit on Boxing Day.

 Frost lost out in the Suzuki Series to perennial front-runner Tony Rees (Whakatane), while visiting Liechtenstein rider Horst Saiger took the runner-up honours.
 Frost was third overall.

 The 49-year-old Rees impressed when he won both the superbike races and, for a remarkable seventh time, won the Robert Holden Memorial feature race at the annual Cemetery Circuit races on Boxing Day and if he can maintain that momentum, he will be hard to beat this weekend.

 Recent history favours defending national superbike champion Frost.